microsoft/Accera/docs/Manual/01 Arrays and Scalars.md

 * Output arrays are dynamically allocated at runtime.
 The caller of an Accera function that uses Output arrays will need to implement the `__accera_allocate` function to allocate memory (and also perform the subsequent deallocation).
 * Output arrays are uninitialized by default.
 Accera will produce an error if operators such as `+=` are used on an Output array without prior initialization through assignment.
-* For simplicity, output dimensions (`acc.Dimension.Role.OUTPUT`) must be used for specifying an Output array shape or layout (this limitation may be lifted in the future).
+* For simplicity, output dimensions (`acc.Role.OUTPUT`) must be used for specifying an Output array shape or layout (this limitation may be lifted in the future).

 Output arrays are useful for operations that adjust the array shape depending on the input values.
 For example, the Range operation generates variable output sizes based on the start, end, and step inputs: